-According to the National Web based Environmental Screening Tool, the agricultural sensitivity is classified as Very High agricultural sensitivity (Figure 3Figure 3), this is due to the land use being predominantly viticulture (Figure 4).
-The land capability (DAFF, 2017) classifies the soils as having a land capability of low or low to moderate (Figure 5).
+According to the National Web based Environmental Screening Tool, the agricultural sensitivity is classified as Low agricultural sensitivity (Figure 3Figure 3).
+The land capability (DAFF, 2017) classifies the soils as having a low Land Capability (Figure 5).
 There is no crop boundaries found within the study area (Figure 4).